How to Use Puppeteer Stealth: A Plugin for Scraping

 Puppeteer is a popular web scraping and automation tool.
 But its default properties make it easy for websites to detect and block your bot.
 Fortunately, Puppeteer Stealth lets you leverage its evasion modules to stay below the radar.

-Yet, Puppeteer Stealth can't keep up with anti-bot measures frequently evolving.
+Yet, Puppeteer Stealth can't keep up with the frequently evolving anti-bot measures.
 Thus, it doesn't work against advanced obstacles.
 For these cases, consider solutions like ZenRows and use its free trial for your next project.